DataDog/ddprof/Readme.md

 ### Safety

-- Most operations are performed out of process
+- Minimal interference to execution of instrumented processes
 - `ddprof`'s Memory usage is sandboxed

 ## Docs